-In the annex, the technical specifications for the use of the logo of the Swiss Cooperation Programme on billboards, commemorative plaques and in office applications are described in more detail.
+In the annex 1 and 2, the technical specifications for the use of the logos on billboards, commemorative plaques and in office applications are described in more detail.
 The logos in EPS (vectorised) and JPG format are provided together with this manual.